Application Modernization Strategy: The Complete Guide

 Enhanced customer experience

-Modern application development environments empower developers with the flexibility to innovate and experiment with new features.
+Modern application development environments empower developers to innovate and experiment with new features.
 As such, they can design highly intuitive user interfaces that offer simple navigation and easy-to-use functionality, ultimately enhancing the customer experience.

 Speed to market

 With cloud and DevOps-based CI/CD practices, organizations can frequently build and release quality code.
-Moreover, services of a microservices-based app communicate via APIs, which means a function can be individually modified without disrupting the entire app.
+Moreover, services in a microservices-based app communicate via APIs, so a function can be modified independently without disrupting the entire app.

-As such, they gain speed to market, optimize resource usage, and reduce operational and maintenance costs while moving ahead of the competition.
+As such, they accelerate time-to-market, optimize resource use, and reduce operational and maintenance costs while moving ahead of the competition.

 Better decision-making